Germandcont/Project_Airbnb_PricePrediction/README.md

 # Project_Airbnb
-In this proyect my main goal was to analyze Airbnb's publications from the city of Lyon, France para detectar como se ve afectado el precio segun diferentes variables o combinaciones de estas.
+In this proyect my main goal was to analyze Airbnb's listings from the city of Lyon, to detect how daily prices are influenced by different variables.

-Para esto seguí los siguientes pasos:
+Steps followed:
 - 1
 - 2
 - 3